react-static/react-static/docs/api.md

 ```

 The routes that will be rendered will be the **routes** returned by the `getRoutes` function of this config.

+**Important!** - `react-static-routes` is not a module you need to install.
+It is a dynamically generated file that is built with the rest of your site at dev and prod stages.
+If you install the `react-static-routes` node modules, you will be greeted with a notice to uninstall it and remove it from your dependencies :)

 ##### Custom `Routes` Rendering
 Occasionally, you may need to render the automatic `<Routes>` component in a custom way.
 The most common use-case is illustrated in the [animated-routes](https://github.com/nozzle/react-static/tree/master/examples/animated-routes) example transitions.
 To do this, utilize one of these three render prop formats: